 - Recent SEBI directive mandating Mutual Funds to sell part of their large and small cap holdings and buy mid-caps in line with the stated objective of the scheme.
 This has triggered a sharper than expected fall in select small caps.
 The important point to remember here is that as per SEBI definition, except for first 250 top market cap companies, all remaining companies have been categorized as the small caps.
 We anticipate that this selling should subside as deadline for this rebalancing is believed to have ended on 31st May.

-- Derating of select mid and small caps led by mismatch in expectation verses actuals: The market has waited too long to taste earnings recovery and is not willing to take any chance if earnings recovery remains at a sedated pace than market expectation.
+- Derating of select mid and small caps led by mismatch in expectation verses actuals: The market has waited too long to taste earnings recovery and is not willing to take any chance if earnings recovery remains at a sedated pace than stock market expectation.
 Derating is the new norm for the companies which have posted earnings lower than the market expectation.
 Therefore, despite posting growth in numbers, even good quality mid and small cap companies have fallen sharply in the current quarter.
 To make it worse, bond yields are increasing to reflect market expectation of interest rate hike by the RBI.
 This spike in bond yields has put further pressure on P/E multiple as normally there is an inverse relation between P/E multiple and bond yields.

 So, in this chaos and confusion, what one should be doing and avoiding:

 - Conduct fundamental analysis of stocks and base your decision on the underlying business outlook rather than relying completely on stock price movements.
 It may be a very good idea if you don’t try to judge a book just by its cover.
 Instead of just looking at the share price, try to spend little more time in understanding the fundamentals of any business that you are holding in your portfolio.
 Now, why is it important?
-For most of the good quality companies if the earnings growth has been good, then the recovery will be sharper than the fall and you will eventually be able to reap the benefit of such market corrections.
+For most of the good quality companies if the earnings growth has been good, then the recovery will be sharper than the fall and you will eventually be able to reap the benefit of such stock market corrections.

 - Top up long term investment in good quality businesses.
 You must use this opportunity to buy more of the portfolio stocks in a staggered manner, if you have investible surplus.